keu/docs/tutorials/get-started-with-airflow-part-2.md

     Once your local environment is ready, the CLI automatically opens a new tab or window in your default web browser to the Airflow UI at `https://localhost:8080`.

-2. Log in to the Airflow UI with `admin` for both your username and password.
+5. Log in to the Airflow UI with `admin` for both your username and password.

-## Step 2: Create your DAG file
+## Step 2: Create your DAG

 1. Create a new Python file in the `/dags` directory of your Astro project called `my_second_dag.py`.
 2. Copy the Getting started with Apache Airflow Part 2 example DAG from the Astronomer Registry.